moveit/moveit.ros.org/install-moveit2/source/index.markdown

 MoveIt is mainly supported on Linux, and the following build instructions support in particular:

-- Ubuntu 20.04 / ROS 2 Foxy Fitzroy (LTS)
-- Ubuntu 20.04 / ROS 2 Galactic Geochelone
 - Ubuntu 22.04 / ROS 2 Humble Hawksbill (Recommended LTS)
 - Ubuntu 22.04 / ROS 2 Iron Irwini (Recommended Stable)
 - Ubuntu 22.04 / ROS 2 Rolling Ridley (Continuously Updated.
 Use this to access latest features.)

 In the future, we would like to expand our source build instructions to more OS's, please contribute instruction write-ups to [this repo](https://github.com/ros-planning/moveit.ros.org).

-These instructions assume you are running on Ubuntu 22.04 (Humble, Iron, Rolling), or Ubuntu 20.04 (Foxy, Galactic).
+These instructions assume you are running on Ubuntu 22.04 (Humble, Iron, Rolling)

 ## Prerequisites